 Known for simplifying website design by using a drag and drop system, Divi offers a framework that allows designers to use shortcodes and modules (rather than writing the code themselves) to incorporate various features onto the web pages, making the design process much easier and more streamlined with less chance for mistakes in the code.
 Web designers don’t need to spend time and effort changing thousands of code lines anymore, as Divi and its add-ons provide a lot of flexibility and innovation.

 There is a big myth surrounding Divi and SEO, with some web designers claiming that Divi is bad for SEO, which is a common argument made against most types of page builders anyway.
 When it comes to the issues that they claim Divi has with SEO, it’s always the same two problems you will hear about – shortcodes and a slow website.

 Divi Shortcodes – Bad for SEO or a Complete Myth?

 Divi uses shortcodes to make the entire design process much faster and valuable.
 This is why so many awesome Divi websites are appearing every day.
 Yet, the process of using shortcodes does often lead to bloating on the site, with coding from scratch being a lot cleaner -although coding also increases the chances of mistakes and takes much longer to complete!

 The idea that shortcodes are bad for SEO is a complete myth.
 The fact is that search engines will only see whatever is inside the shortcode, rather than the entire shortcode itself.
 So, the only real SEO problem that arises from using shortcodes is that they often cause some issues with meta descriptions.

 This is easy to overcome though!
-Simply use an SEO plugin (such as Yoast SEO) with Divi and you will have complete control over meta descriptions while improving site accessibility on search engines.
+Simply use an SEO plugin (such as SEOpress) with Divi and you will have complete control over meta descriptions while improving site accessibility on search engines.
 Sorted!

 Does Divi really slow down a website?